rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 ## Conclusion

-The basic installation and configuration of `nginx` are easy, even if it’s more complicated than it should be to get the latest version.
-But follow the steps, and you’ll have one of the best server options up and running quickly.
+The basic installation and configuration of `nginx` is easy, even if it is more complicated than it should be to get the latest version.
+But follow the steps, and you will have one of the best server options up and running quickly.

 Now you just have to go and build yourself a website?
 What could that take, another ten minutes? *Sobs quietly in Web Designer*